bekl1011/rl-course-ws25/Lab_0.md

 finish the implementation of the game.

 ### Task 2:
-Extend the program to let the player choose a flexible board size in the beginning (Note: The board must always be of square dimension, e.g. 4x4, 5x5, etc.).
+Extend the program to let the player choose a flexible board size in the beginning.
+(Note: The board must always be of square dimension, e.g. 4x4, 5x5, etc.).

+### Task 3:
+Evaluate the three available agents by playing against them.